front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 }
 ```

-If the product "PANT-01" was an upsell of all other products, the inventory API would be requested again when resolving the `upsells.qty` field.
-Query-level caching prevents such extra-calls, by reusing the response from `products.qty` that has already been fetched previously to resolve data.
+If the product `PANT-01` was an upsell of all other products in the `pants` category, the inventory API would be requested again when resolving the `upsells.qty` field.
+Query-level caching prevents those extra-calls, by reusing the response from `products.qty` that has already been fetched previously to resolve data.

 ## What are DataLoaders?

 DataLoader is a pattern promoted by Facebook, from their internal implementations, to solve problems with data fetching.
-We use this name because it is the name of the [reference implementation in Javascript: graphql/dataloader](https://github.com/graphql/dataloader).
+We use this name because it is the name of the reference implementation in Javascript: [graphql/dataloader](https://github.com/graphql/dataloader).

 A dataLoader is instantiated with a **batching function**, that will allow to fetch data in a grouped way (see [Batching](#Batching) above).
 It also has a caching strategy that prevents fetching the same data twice in the same request or across requests (see [Caching](#Caching) above).

 By default every dataLoader provides request-level caching.
-Caching configuration allow developers to use a persistent/in-memory caching strategy such as Redis to share the cache between users and requests.
+But this can be configured to switch to a persistent caching strategy instead.
+For instance, Front-Commerce provides a Redis strategy to share the cache between users and requests.

 In our previous example, if the `Product.qty` resolver was implemented using a dataLoader the query could have been resolved using only 2 remote API requests:
+- 1 request to fetch category information
-- 1 request to fetch category and its products
+- 1 request to fetch products in the category
-- 1 batch request to fetch quantities of the products if an API was available: https://inventory.example.com/stocks?skus=PANT-01,PANT-02,…,PANT-10
+- 1 batch request to fetch quantities of the products if an API was available: `https://inventory.example.com/stocks?skus=PANT-01,PANT-02,…,PANT-10`

-We encourage you to read the [dataLoader readme](https://github.com/graphql/dataloader) documentation to know more about how it works.
+We encourage you to read the [dataLoader readme](https://github.com/graphql/dataloader) documentation to learn more about how it works.

 Front-Commerce provides a factory function to create DataLoaders from your GraphQL modules while keeping caching strategies configurable.
-Under the hood it is a pure dataLoader instance that is made available to you, so you could use it in a standard manner.
+Under the hood it is a pure dataLoader instance, so you could use it in a standard manner.

 ## Using DataLoaders in Front-Commerce